 instead need a building called the data center.

 We needed storage that can protect that data and make it highly available.
 Storage virtualization technologies allow the software to see the data distributed across multiple physical locations, as they were on a single storage pool.
-Our main goal was to make the storage system available to the already existing HPC system by integrating it through a high bandwidth network.
+Our main goal was to make the storage system available to the existing server system by integrating it through a high bandwidth network.
 The high bandwidth network consists of two physical switches and many virtual ones that connect the system through interfaces that can transfer the data as fast as 100Gbps.
 Analyzing and delivering part of the infrastructure consists of VDI technology.
 VDI stands for Virtual Desktop Infrastructure technology.
 It is, essentially, a mobility technology that enables the virtualization of desktops.